Draftkings vs FanDuel – What DFS Site is Best?

 One of the best parts of DraftKings is the ability to join the satellite contests.
 This type of competition allows you to win tickets to major tournaments with typically high buy-ins.
 However, there are also opportunities to win cheap tickets, such as a $10 ticket for a 25-cent satellite.
 This is an excellent chance to gain valuable tickets for an affordable price, no matter your bankroll, giving you the potential to play in contests that would usually be too expensive for your buy-in range.

 Draftkings is one of the few Daily fantasy sports site that also offer fantasy eSports.
 So for all gamers, Draftkings for sure is the winner if you ask yourself if you should play on Draftkings or Fanduel.
 At the moment, you can compete in the following eSport games on DraftKings:

-Why should I play on Fanduel?
+Why Should I Play on FanDuel?

 It may be confusing that FanDuel’s lock-in is a benefit since DraftKings’ opposite late-swap is a benefit as well.
 However, since it comes down to personal preference, some may find the lock-in feature to their liking.
 If you do not want to have to follow the news all night then sticking to FanDuel’s locked-in gameplay can be advantageous.
 This allows you to pick your roster and then not have to worry about changing it once lock time starts.
 Another benefit of the locked-in roster is that you can see the ownership percentage of your players right away, as well as your opponent’s roster if you’re playing in a head-to-head game.